Michael Smith (footballer, born 1988): Heart of Midlothian

 On 30 June 2017, Michael Smith signed for Hearts in the Scottish Premiership.
 He signed a two-year deal, wearing the number 2 shirt previously worn by Callum Paterson.

 On 7 January 2021, Smith signed an 18-month contract extension.
 In January 2022 he signed another one-year contract extension to his existing deal.
 On 25 May 2023, he was announced to be leaving the club at the end of the 2022–23 season.

 Yeovil Town

 On 12 September 2023, Smith signed for National League South side Yeovil Town on a one-year deal with an option of an additional year.

 Following a successful 2023–24 season that saw Yeovil promoted back to the National League as champions, Smith had a one-year contract extension clause triggered.

 Smith departed the club upon the expiration of his contract at the end of the 2024–25 season.

 Weston-super-Mare

-On 17 July 2025, Smith joined National League South side Weston-super-Mare having featured for the club as a trialist.
+On 17 July 2025, Smith joined National League South side Weston-super-Mare having featured for the club as a trialist in pre season.